 The awards are decided and given by the testers based on the observed test results (after consulting statistical models).
 The following awards are for the results reached in this Real-World Protection Test:

 * these products got lower awards due to false alarms

-Expert users who do not care about wrongly blocked files/websites (false alarms) or user-dependent detections, are free to rely on the protection rates on page 8 instead of our awards ranking which takes those in consideration.
+Expert users who do not care about wrongly blocked files/websites (false alarms), are free to rely on the protection rates instead of our awards ranking which takes those in consideration.

 Copyright and Disclaimer

 This publication is Copyright © 2021 by AV-Comparatives ®.
 Any use of the results, etc. in whole or in part, is ONLY permitted after the explicit written agreement of the management board of AV-Comparatives prior to any publication.
 AV-Comparatives and its testers cannot be held liable for any damage or loss, which might occur as result of, or in connection with, the use of the information provided in this paper.
 We take every possible care to ensure the correctness of the basic data, but a liability for the correctness of the test results cannot be taken by any representative of AV-Comparatives.
 We do not give any guarantee of the correctness, completeness, or suitability for a specific purpose of any of the information/content provided at any given time.
 No one else involved in creating, producing or delivering test results shall be liable for any indirect, special or consequential damage, or loss of profits, arising out of, or related to, the use or inability to use, the services provided by the website, test documents or any related data.